Manthan933/Manthan/README.md

 - Interactive and easy to use.
 - Grades can be accessed/ changed even after the completion of test.
 - Teacher can decide if a particular question is compulsory in all the tests or not.
-- Application is in locked mode so no transition between other applications (as Whatsapp,call,etc.).
+- Application is in the locked mode so there is no transition between other applications (as Whatsapp,call,etc.).
-- A basic facility like calculator will be present in the application so to do basic math operations.
+- Basic facilities like calculator are provided in the application for basic math operations.
 - A list of the marks will be sent to the educator just after the completion of the test.
-- Use Gmail or Student mail Id's to save student marks.
+- Use Gmail or Student mail IDs to save the students' marks.
-- Test will be automatically submitted after the time frame.
+- The test will be automatically submitted after the prescribed time frame.
-- We'll try to block incoming calls/ messages/ screen capture and all the unnecessary activities during the test.
+- We will try to block incoming calls/ messages/ screen capture and all the unnecessary activities during the test.

 ### Built With 💻